Editorial Review

 Wound Healing and Immune Recovery

-TB-500's promotion of cell migration, angiogenesis, and tissue remodeling supports immune recovery after injury or infection by restoring the tissue architecture needed for immune cell trafficking and surveillance.
-In sepsis models, thymosin beta-4 treatment improved survival rates and reduced organ damage, suggesting protective effects during overwhelming systemic immune challenge.
+In sepsis models, thymosin beta-4 treatment improved survival rates and reduced organ damage.
+This suggests protective effects during overwhelming systemic immune challenges.

 Immune Cell Migration